What Is the 50/40/10 Payment Schedule?

 Set Up Progress Billing in CogniFlow Books

 CogniFlow Books supports fully customizable payment schedules on every estimate and invoice.
 Set 50/40/10, custom milestone names, custom percentages — and generate each phase invoice automatically when it's time to collect.
+Accept online payments directly from the invoice, and track which milestones have been paid at a glance.

 Try It Free